rafman522/mean-docker/readme.md

 # MEAN-Docker
-Referece architecture for creating a MEAN application and hosting in Docker and using NGINX to serve static content.
+Reference architecture for creating a MEAN application and hosting in Docker and using NGINX to serve static content.

 # Notes:
 This reference architecture was implemented using docker for windows but should work anywhere.